4.12. Plotting Functions

 otp.surface_profile_plot([L0.front, L0.back], remove_offset=True)

-Provide values for x0 and xe to plot only a part of the profile.
+Provide values for x0 and xe to select only a section of the profile.

 otp.surface_profile_plot([L0.front, L0.back], remove_offset=True, x0=-0.5, xe=1.2, title="Cornea Surfaces")